sstern62/Voices-in-the-Wilderness-Wolves-in-the-USA/README.md

 ```
 new_text[:10]
 ```
-After that came back correct, I wanted to confirm the type of the new_text we'd created.
+After that came back correct, I wanted to confirm that the type of the **new_text** object we'd created matched my expectations.
 ```
 type(new_text)
 ```